Astros vs. Mariners Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 11 doubles, two triples, 12 home runs, 50 walks and 54 RBI (81 total hits).
-He has stolen four bases.
+- Alex Bregman has put up 82 hits with 11 doubles, two triples, 12 home runs and 50 walks.
+He has driven in 55 runs with four stolen bases.

 Bregman Recent Games